thehaguefreek/thehaguefreek.github.io/_posts/2020-05-05-install-boinc.md

 ### Setup BOINC from the command line

-In this example I'm going to add the Rosetta@Home project, but of course you can use any project.
+In this example I'm going to add the Rosetta@Home project.
+But of course you can add any project.

 **Start the service**
 (this will create the empty config files)
 ```bash
 systemctl start boinc-client.service
 ```

 **Create a NEW account**
 (skip if you already have an account)
 ```bash
 # boinccmd --create_account URL EMAIL PASSWORD NICKNAME
 boinccmd --create_account https://boinc.bakerlab.org/rosetta user@example.com p@55w0rd Nickname
 ```
-It should output something like this:
+You should see something like this:
 ```bash
 status: Success
 poll status: operation in progress